 This section describes how to troubleshoot issues with schemaless data.

-Property appears more than once in the TO_JSON
+Property appears multiple times in the TO_JSON

 result